drdebmath/cw-dBg/README.md

 ### Description

-**Warning: experimental code.
-Runs only on small files. dBg construction is not yet optimized and requires 22 Bytes per input base (in RAM) at the moment**
+**Warning: experimental code. dBg construction uses external sorting and requires 22 Bytes per input base (on Disk) at the moment and needs 5 Bytes per input base (on RAM).**

 This library builds a compressed representation of the weighted de Bruijn graph.
 The underlying graph topology is stored using the BOSS representation, while the weights are differentially encoded and sampled on a spanning tree of the graph chosen to minimize the total bit-size of the structure.
 Results show that on a 20x-covered dataset with 27M of distinct kmers (700Mbases in total) the whole structure takes 5.44 bits per kmer (just 18 MB in total).